olamedia/yuki-html2/README.md

 Lightweight version, php 5.4+

-The main purpose is to generate editable lightweight HTML to pass further. (generating img tag on a Model level, adding style or other attributes on the View level)
+The main purpose is to generate editable lightweight HTML to pass further.
+(For example, generating img tag on a Model level, adding style or other attributes on the View level - model usually knows how to construct an url, so it can generate simple impersonal tag)

 ```php